ethyca/fideslog/README.md

 ### Deployment

 The creation of a new tag in this repository will trigger [the deployment workflow](./.github/workflows/deploy.yml) via GitHub Actions.

 In general, tags are only created as part of creating a new release.
-All releases should include a changelog.
+All releases must include a changelog.
+Any breaking changes to the API and/or SDK libraries will result in a new major version release/tag.
+To ensure compatibility, any pull requests resulting in breaking API changes must also include updates to all SDK libraries.

 ## Contributing